 However, this makes their care when it comes to their feeding them pretty easy, read on to find out what to feed your pet gecko.

 Food And Supplementation

 As mentioned, the diet of the crested gecko in their natural habitat hasn't been studied that well, but we have been able to determine what they can thrive on under our care.
 Your crested gecko's diet can pretty much consist of a commercial product that has been pre-made known as a powder mix called "complete gecko diet" to make things easier we will simply refer to this as "CGD."
 CGD has been formulated to supply all the nutrients that your crested gecko would need.
 Including fat and protein, and also vitamins and minerals required to maintain your crested gecko's health.
 There are a few different products out there on the market.
 You need to ensure that you get the "complete gecko diet," not a product meant to supplement their diet in some other way.
 If the product has dried bugs added to it, this is fine and recommended.
 Some do not have the dried insect added to them.

-Your crested gecko needs feeding the CGD by adding it to a small bowl and leaving it in their enclosure three or four times a week; this can be bought by clicking here.
+Offer CGD by mixing it with water in a small condiment cup and leaving it in their enclosure three or four times a week; this can be bought by clicking here.

 Safe Feeder Insects For Your Crested Gecko

 Many crested geckos may not appear to be that eager to eat live food.
 However, it is advised that you at least try to supplement your crested gecko's diet with live feeder insects.
 When selecting the right feeder insect for your gecko, it's crucial to take into account the level of nutrition that each insect contains and what that nutrition can do for the long term health of your gecko.
 Staple insects can be fed every time they eat, while treat insects must be fed once per week or so.
 See below for a list of safe feeder insects.